jeffbrl/aws-vpc-infrastructure-made-easy/README.md

 The purpose of these scripts is to simplify the creation of VPCs across all AWS regions.
 The VPCs are intended to be used as sandboxes for testing and learning new AWS services.

-Users define the VPCs writing a YAML configuration file.
-The configuration serves as input to the [terraform-aws-vpc](https://github.com/terraform-aws-modules/terraform-aws-vpc) module.
+Users define the VPCs by writing a YAML configuration file.
+The script dynamically generates terraform configurations that rely heavily on the [terraform-aws-vpc](https://github.com/terraform-aws-modules/terraform-aws-vpc) module.
 Any input described in the module's documentation can be included in the VPC configuration.
 The `region` parameter is not an input to the module; however, it is a valid parameter for the VPC configuration for this script to specifiy the AWS region.